• Home

 What Actually Makes This Buffalo Chicken Dip Work

-When I first made this, I accidentally took the wrong Frank’s off the shelf — regular hot sauce instead of the Buffalo Wings variety.
-The dip was good, but it didn’t taste like buffalo wings.
+My first attempt at making this, I made the blunder of grabbing the the incorrect Frank’s off the shelf.
+I got the regular hot sauce instead of the Buffalo Wings variant.
+The dip was decent, but it didn’t quite capture that buffalo wings flavor.
 It just tasted like cream cheese and hot sauce.

 Buffalo Chicken Dip Ingredients